egeloen/ivory-http-adapter/doc/events.md

 ## Available events

 All available events are described by the constants wrapped in the `Ivory\HttpAdapter\Event\Events` class.
+There are two types of events:

+ * Serial events
+ * Parallel events

 ### Pre send

-The `Ivory\HttpAdapter\Event\Events::PRE_SEND` describes the event trigger just before a request is sent.
+The `Ivory\HttpAdapter\Event\Events::PRE_SEND` describes the event trigger just before a request is sent serially.
 It is represented by the `Ivory\HttpAdapter\Event\PreSendEvent` and wraps the http adapter and the internal request.
 To get/set them, you can use:

 ``` php